Reaching the 37th week of pregnancy with both of my boys felt like a big milestone.

 Did you know?

 The Choosing Wisely program was started to reduce waste in the health care system and avoid risks associated with unnecessary treatments.
-The American Board of Internal Medicine (ABIM) Foundation partnered with Consumer Reports to publish and share hundreds of care recommendations from more than 70 medical specialty societies.
-A goal of the program is to promote conversations between physicians and patients about the necessity of certain tests and procedures – including the risks associated with scheduling a C-section before 39 weeks gestation—and give patients more of a say in some of the decisions.
+The American Board of Internal Medicine (ABIM) Foundation publishes and shares hundreds of care recommendations from more than 70 medical specialty societies.
+A goal of the program is to promote conversations between physicians and patients about the necessity of certain tests and procedures.
+This includes the risks associated with scheduling a C-section before 39 weeks gestation.
+Another important goal of Choosing Wisley is to give patients more of a say in some of the decisions.